-Share health and fitness data with other apps, while maintaining the user’s privacy and control over their data.
+Access and share health and fitness data while maintaining the user’s privacy and control.

 - iOS 8.0+